UphillD/2020-InA-Project/docs/README.md

     cd WEB-INF/classes/searchServlet.java
     javac searchServlet.java

-The implementation is based on JavaScript code, which has been split into 4 files for easier viewing:
+The implementation is based on JavaScript code, which has been split into 3 files for easier viewing:

 1. **script.js**:
 contains the 3 functions that perform the main implementation of the project.

-2. **main.js**:
-contains an event listener and the main function that is called by the page elements and, in turn, calls everything else.

-3. **macros.js**:
+2. **macros.js**:
 contains several smaller functions that are utilized by the main program.

-4. **chart.js**:
+3. **chart.js**:
 contains the code that creates the *Articles per Year* chart at the end of each search.

 ## Project Tree